What is Dementia?

 ORCA’s Dementia-Inclusive Initiative

-As more Canadians, are choosing to spend their later years living in retirement communities, it is important that these residences be able to adapt to the diverse needs of both current and new residents.
+As more Canadians are choosing to spend their later years living in retirement communities, it is important that these residences are able to adapt to the diverse needs of both current and future residents.
 ORCA is committed to the importance of providing supportive and safe environments for residents living with varying levels of cognitive abilities.
-As an Association, we recognize that there is a need for more resources to foster dementia inclusivity, reduce stigmas and raise awareness for staff, residents and families living in retirement communities; this need was the impetus for the development of ORCA’s Dementia-Inclusive Initiative.
+As an association, we recognize that there is a need for more resources to foster dementia inclusivity, reduce stigmas, and raise awareness for staff, residents and families living in retirement communities; this need was the impetus for the development of ORCA’s Dementia-Inclusive Initiative.

-ORCA’s Dementia-Inclusive Initiative began in fall 2016 with the development of a task force led by Dr. Laura Booi.
-Supported by funding from the Centre for Aging and Brain Health Innovation and sponsored by PointClickCare, ORCA became one of the first organizations in the retirement communities sector to join this international movement.
+ORCA’s Dementia-Inclusive Initiative began in the fall with the development of a task force led by Dr. Laura Booi.
+Supported by funding from the Centre for Aging and Brain Health Innovation and sponsored by PointClickCare, ORCA became one of the first organizations in the retirement community sector to join this international movement.